- Xavier Bick participated in NanoJapan (http://nanojapan.rice.edu/) through Rice University.

 in neutron-nucleus scattering, solar neutrinos, and nuclear astrophysics.
 Much of

-her research has been funded by the National Science Foundation.
-She has supervised
+her research has been funded by the National Science Foundation and the Department

-the following undergraduate student theses.
-Students supported by the Department
+Students supported by the Department of Energy are:

 Student projects funded by the National Science Foundation:

 - J. C. Boehringer, "Decay Properties and State Lifetimes in 128Te from Inelastic Neutron